 1 onion, halved lengthways and sliced

-125g rindless streaky bacon rashers, each cut into 4–5 pieces
+125g rindless streaky bacon rashers, each cut into 4–5

 4-5 sage leaves, optional